 - Content Related to Racial / Religious Beliefs,

 - Provoking or Adult content,

 - Tobacco or Alcohol Sales,

 - Publishers must host an ads.txt file.

 - Google monetizes only significant languages.
 Hence, publishers must have content in supported languages only.

 What if publishers do not meet the eligibility standards set by Google AdX?

 The easiest and most convenient way of using Google AdX as a publisher is by connecting with a Google Authorized Partners or Google AdX reseller like AppBroda.

 Google offers Multiple Customer Management (MCM) and Google Publishing Partner programs for third parties to become Google’s authorized partner.
-In case a publisher does not meet all the eligibility standards, then access Google AdX demand via such resellers.
+If a publisher does not meet all the eligibility standards, then access Google AdX demand via resellers.